quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 <!-- markdownlint-disable -->
 # Event-Driven Packaging (EDP)

 > EDP is in private preview.
-You can ask your Quilt account manager about enabling it.
+Ask your Quilt account manager for details.

 ## Overview